 A commitment to our environment, society and governance

 Exelixis’ mission is to help cancer patients recover stronger and live longer.
 As we strive to extend and improve cancer patients’ lives, we recognize the need also to contribute positively to society as a whole.
 To that end, Exelixis expects that its employees will commit to the highest standards of ethical behavior and maintain values and principles that reflect both global awareness and sustainability.
-This means integrating environmental, social and governance (ESG) considerations directly into our research and development (R&D) projects, business operations and investment processes as we strive to create sustained value for all our stakeholders by translating science into impact for patients and all those we serve.
+This means integrating environmental, social and governance (ESG) considerations directly into our research and development (R&D) projects, business operations and investment processes as we strive to create sustained value for all our stakeholders.

 Read about Exelixis’ commitment to ESG from our President and Chief Executive Officer, Michael M. Morrissey, Ph.D.